User Guide Cancel

 Layers of some types, such as text layers and shape layers, can’t be opened in the Layer panel.

-• To move a layer anchor point 1 pixel, choose Anchor Point Path from the View menu at the lower-right area of the Layer panel, and press an arrow key.
+• To move a layer anchor point 1 pixel, select Anchor Point Path from the View menu at the lower-right area of the Layer panel, and press an arrow key.
 To move 10 pixels, hold Shift as you press an arrow key.
 Pixel measurements are at the current magnification in the Layer panel.

 • To move a layer anchor point in the Composition panel without moving the layer, select the layer and use the Pan Behind (Anchor Point) tool to drag the anchor point.